Match Group Inc. (MTCH) Stock: A Closer Look at the Analyst Ratings

 MTCH) stock’s latest price update

-Match Group Inc. (NASDAQ: MTCH) has seen a rise in its stock price by 0.40 in relation to its previous close of 42.25.
-However, the company has experienced a 2.76% gain in its stock price over the last five trading sessions.
+Match Group Inc. (NASDAQ: MTCH) has seen a rise in its stock price by 0.44 in relation to its previous close of 41.06.
+However, the company has experienced a -4.76% decline in its stock price over the last five trading sessions.
 Barron’s reported on 03/14/23 that Match Group Is ‘Swiping Right on Value.’

 MTCH’s Market Performance

-Match Group Inc. (MTCH) has seen a 2.76% rise in stock performance for the week, with a 32.48% gain in the past month and a 13.91% surge in the past quarter.
-The volatility ratio for the week is 3.35%, and the volatility levels for the past 30 days are at 3.74% for MTCH.
-The simple moving average for the last 20 days is 11.50% for MTCH stock, with a simple moving average of -1.68% for the last 200 days.
+Match Group Inc. (MTCH) has experienced a -4.76% fall in stock performance for the past week, with a 18.92% rise in the past month, and a 3.83% rise in the past quarter.
+The volatility ratio for the week is 3.19%, and the volatility levels for the past 30 days are at 3.41% for MTCH.
+The simple moving average for the last 20 days is 5.08% for MTCH stock, with a simple moving average of -3.94% for the last 200 days.

-During the last 5 trading sessions, MTCH rose by +2.76%, which changed the moving average for the period of 200-days by -24.96% in comparison to the 20-day moving average, which settled at $38.58.
-In addition, Match Group Inc. saw 2.24% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MTCH fell by -4.76%, which changed the moving average for the period of 200-days by -23.39% in comparison to the 20-day moving average, which settled at $39.61.
+In addition, Match Group Inc. saw -0.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading